 - There were failures in the implementation of an electronic risk management system linked to a condition of specific marketing authorizations.
 These failures meant that reports submitted to the MHRA on the effectiveness of and adherence to additional risk minimization measures were inaccurate.

-- The inspection reported widespread failures in the delivery of pharmacovigilance across critical pharmacovigilance processes.
+- The Pharmacovigilance inspections reported widespread failures in the delivery of pharmacovigilance across critical pharmacovigilance processes.

 - The MAH had failed to ensure appropriate oversight of the pharmacovigilance system.
 The system was not fully represented in the pharmacovigilance system master file (PSMF) and this had an impact on the planning and conduct of the inspection.